sj-agency-1/apb-website/src/content/blog/en/business-confidentiality.md

 ---
 title: "Business Confidentiality: How to Protect Your Unique Business Model and Brand 'Diamonds' When Working with Contractors"
-description: "Learn how to use legal tools so that no one can steal your unique monetization and strategy."
+description: 'Learn how to use legal tools so that no one can steal your unique monetization and strategy.'
-excerptTitle: "Business Confidentiality: Protecting Your Business Model"
+excerptTitle: 'Business Confidentiality: Protecting Your Business Model'
 excerptDescription: "Your business model (Stages 1-3) is a trade secret.
 The 'Architect of Personal Brands' service guarantees confidentiality within the system.
 But what about external partners?"
 publishDate: 2025-12-12
-heroImage: "/src/assets/images/posts/blog/4.webp"
+heroImage: '/src/assets/images/posts/blog/4.webp'
-tags: ["Legal Tips", "Business Model"]
+tags: ['Legal Tips', 'Business Model']
 isArchive: false
 ---